Royal Clarence Yard: Notable buildings

+The Granary is part of a Grade II* listed building.

 Royal Clarence Yard was designated a Conservation Area by Gosport Borough Council in 1990.
 The site is significant due to its place in British industrial history as "one of the first large industrial food processing plants in the country" and for the quality and style of the buildings, several of which have Listed Building status.